codefresh-io/docs.codefresh.io/_docs/installation/codefresh-runner.md

 ### Install multiple runtimes with a single Runner (Agent)

 >**DEPRECATED CONTENT**
-Please be aware that the content in this section is _no longer receiving active updates_.
+Please be aware that the content in this section is _no longer actively updated_.
-We have transitioned to a [Helm-based installation](https://artifacthub.io/packages/helm/codefresh-runner/cf-runtime){:target="\_blank"} for the Codefresh Runner.
+We have transitioned to a [new Helm-based installation](https://artifacthub.io/packages/helm/codefresh-runner/cf-runtime){:target="\_blank"} for the Codefresh Runner.
 As a result, this content will be deprecated in the coming months.

 Advanced users can install a single Codefresh Runner (agent) to manage multiple runtime environments.